Filtration

 • Evaporation It is a process similar to distillation.
 Allows you to separate mixtures of solids into liquids.
 In this case, the liquid in which the solid is dissolved is evaporated, and thus the solid can be recovered at the bottom of the container.
 This process is used in salt flats to separate the salt that we later use in our meals (NaCl) from seawater.

-You may be interested: ATP
+You may be interested: States of Aggregation of Matter

 References